from pathlib import Path

 Creates a plot of air temperature and the predicted soil temperature on a particular date

-Creates a plot showing the given air temperature and the predicted soil temperature
+Creates a plot showing the given air temperature as a scatter plot, the actual soil temperature

 Args:

-depth: The depth that the soil temperature was predicted at
+depths: The depth that the soil temperature was predicted at. (m)

 file_path: A Path object representing the output file path.